Murder Mystery Game AI

 What if players solve the case too quickly or get stuck?

 Design your file with optional hint cards that reveal additional evidence if players request help.
-This allows self-paced investigation where some groups solve it in 45 minutes and others take 2 hours.
+This allows self-paced investigation where some groups solve it quickly and others take longer.
 Have a few prepared questions or prompts ready to guide stuck groups toward key evidence without giving away the solution.

 Common Design Mistakes to Avoid